ismamz/next-transition-router/README.md

-# transitions
+# next-transition-router

 Create animated transitions between pages using Next.js App Router and your favorite animation library.

-[**See it in action**](https://ismamz-transitions.vercel.app), and take a look at the [example source code](/example).
+[**See it in action**](https://next-transition-router.vercel.app), and take a look at the [example source code](/example).

 ## Disclaimer

 This project is currently in Beta.
 Please note that the API may change as features are enhanced and refined.
 Be aware that it doesn't cover all possible use cases.
-If you require a specific scenario, please [open an issue](https://github.com/ismamz/transitions/issues/new/choose), and we can explore the possibility of extending the functionality.
+If you require a specific scenario, please [open an issue](https://github.com/ismamz/next-transition-router/issues/new/choose), and we can explore the possibility of extending the functionality.

 ## Features